tuokar/Maksimit/README.md

 1RM-Calculator
 ==============

-This is the first native 1RM (one repetition maximum) calculator for SailfishOS.
+First native 1RM (one repetition maximum) calculator for SailfishOS.